Helping to raise student voices

 Gold Coast Association of Postgraduates

-The Gold Coast Association of Postgraduates has been enhancing the postgraduate experience on the Gold Coast campus since 2013.
+The Gold Coast Association of Postgraduates has been enhancing the postgraduate experience on the Gold Coast since 2013.

 GCAP 's elected board members aim to help create a positive experience for Gold Coast students through the provision of academic services and support, opportunities for increased social engagement and assistance in preparation for the transition from postgraduate study.